 1. Efficacy of ginseng against venous diseases and varices

-Like men, I might recommend a larger dose of about 3g a day.
+Like men, I might recommend a larger dose of about 3g per day.
 Men are both heavier and male varicose veins suggest a relatively greater health deviation than the more common female varicose veins.
-Alternatively, a complete review of patient-relevant references to the effect of ginseng on the varicose veins can be found on the page on its effect on varicose veins .
+Alternatively, a complete overview of patient-relevant observations of the effect of ginseng on the varicose veins can be found on the page on its effect on varicose veins .

-With regard to pre-operative preparation, the operation is a burden and stress for the body to alleviate the ginseng as an adaptogen.
-It has extensive effects on the immune system and fulfills all the prerequisites to reduce the likelihood of postoperative complications .
-Asian MUDr.
-Physicians administer panaxosides in both injections and clinical reports reports very good results ( Xia2005gcs ).
-MUDr.
-Doctors in our country know about the benefits of ginseng relatively less, but ginseng is part of our pharmacopoeia.
-On the part of Synthetic Drug Manufacturers, there is even a certain effort to make the effects of natural medicines in pre-operative preparation lighter, but I do not want to disassemble it now.
+In terms of pre-operative preparation, the operation is a burden and stress for the body to alleviate the ginseng as an adaptogen.
+It has extensive effects on the immune system and fulfills all the prerequisites to reduce the probability of postoperative complications .
+Asian MUDr. physicians administer panaxosides in both injections and clinical reports reports very good results ( Xia2005gcs ).
+MUDr. doctors in our country know about the benefits of ginseng relatively less, but ginseng is part of our pharmacopoeia.
+On the part of manufacturers of synthetic medicines, there is even a certain effort to make the effects of natural medicines in pre-operative preparation a little lighter, but I do not want to discuss it now.

-In your case, I would recommend using 5 g of ginseng per day with omission on the day of surgery (without knowledge of your weight) for about 7 days prior to surgery (panaxosides act for many dozen hours).
+In your case, I would recommend using 5 g of ginseng per day with omission on the day of surgery (without knowledge of your weight) for about 7 days prior to surgery (panaxosides do many dozen hours).